head and tail

 Range of lines

-You can select a range of lines by combining both head
+You can select a range of lines by combining both the head and tail commands.

 # 9th to 11th lines